Jaimen789/COS781_Project/README.md

 ## Run Instructions

 1. **Download the Dataset**
    Obtain the dataset from [Kaggle's Instacart Market Basket Analysis competition](https://www.kaggle.com/c/instacart-market-basket-analysis).
+The datasets are not included as they are too large.

 2. **Extract the Dataset**
    After downloading, extract the dataset into a folder on your system.